-- cancers of all types, diabetes mellitus, heart disease and hypertension,
+- many types of cancer, diabetes mellitus, heart disease, and hypertension

-- anesthetic complications as they’re less heat tolerant.
+- anesthetic complications as they are less heat tolerant

-Obese cats who stop eating are at great risk for developing a potentially life-threatening condition called hepatic lipidosis – a devastating upset of normal liver function.
-Other potential complications of obesity in cats include skin problems and reduced immune system function.
+Obese cats who stop eating are at great risk for developing a potentially life-threatening condition called hepatic lipidosis – a devastating liver disease.
+Other potential complications of obesity in cats include skin problems and difficulty fighting infectious disease.

 How do I know if my cat is obese?

-Rib coverage is not only an important measurement to help you identify if your cat is overweight, but it’s also easy for you to do at home, on your own.
+Rib coverage is not only an important measurement to help you identify if your cat is overweight, but it is also easy for you to do at home, on your own.
 If you hold your hand palm down and feel your knuckles with the flats of the fingers on the opposite hand, this is how your cat’s ribs should feel just behind the shoulder blades.
-It’s also a good method for measuring weight loss progress between formal weigh-ins.
+It is also a good method for measuring weight loss progress between formal weigh-ins.

 How do I adjust my cat’s meals to help him lose weight?

-Once you’ve identified that your cat is overweight or obese, it is important to adjust feedings specifically for weight loss – using a specific nutritional product, a specific portion and a specific meal frequency.
-There are scientifically formulated nutritional products to help with healthy and safe weight reduction in cats.
+Once you have identified that your cat is overweight or obese, it is important to adjust feedings specifically for weight loss – using a specific nutritional product, portion, and meal frequency.
+There are scientifically formulated nutritional products to help with healthy and safe weight reduction in cats such as Hills® Prescription diet metabolic, Royal Canin® Satiety Support Weight Management and Purina Overweight Management®.
 It is not appropriate to simply reduce the volume of their current food.
 This will cause malnourishment over time.

-It is appropriate and important to feed a nutritional product that has lower overall calorie density, yet maintains an appropriate nutrient balance.
-The veterinary health care team can help you determine which nutritional products are best for your cat.
+It is appropriate and important to feed a nutritional product that has lower overall calorie density, yet maintains an appropriate nutrient balance Your veterinarian can help you determine which nutritional products are best for your cat.

 Once the new food has been selected and the new portions are determined, it is critical that you be consistent with feeding – portions and meal frequency – and to resist the temptation to provide inappropriate snacks.
-Fresh or frozen green beans, broccoli, and cauliflower, as well as air-popped popcorn all make excellent snacks if approved by your veterinarian.
+Ask your veterinarian what treats are recommended for your cat’s diet plan.

-Regular weigh-ins, every 2-3 weeks, are an important component of successful feline weight loss and it keeps everyone accountable.
+Regular weigh-ins, every 2-3 weeks (or at minimum once per month), are an important component of successful feline weight loss and it keeps everyone accountable.
 Weight Watchers® has been using this principle for decades.
 It is important to verify weight loss, to ensure that weight loss is neither too rapid nor excessive, and to determine when enough weight has been lost.

 What happens when we reach our weight loss goal?

-Once an ideal body weight and condition has been achieved, it is important to maintain.
-Once again, the veterinary health care team can help you find an appropriate food and portion for weight maintenance.
+Once an ideal body weight and condition has been achieved, it is important to maintain your cat’s weight.
+Your veterinarian can help you find an appropriate food and portion for weight maintenance.